Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 The word `void` in parentheses indicates that `print_pun` has no arguments.
 (This time, we're using `void` as a placeholder that means “nothing goes here.")

-To call a function with no arguments, we write the function’s name, followed by parentheses:
+To call a function with no arguments, we write the function's name, followed by parentheses:

 ```C
 print_pun();